Adi-glitch/Infrared-Thermography-based-Temperature-Prediction/README.md

-# Table 27: Performance Metrics for Final System (SVR with RBF) with Normalization, PCA, and Feature Selection
+# Table: Performance Metrics for Final System (SVR with RBF) with Normalization, PCA, and Feature Selection

 |   | MSE | RMSE | MAE |
 | ------------- | ------------- | ------------- | ------------- |